THE STEINBERG LAW FIRM BLOG

 Reasons to Switch Attorneys

 Before seeking another attorney, it is best to set a time to personally meet with your attorney to discuss any issues.
 Have this meeting in person, not on the phone.
 Take this time to explain your concerns and how the attorney will address them.
 You will find a face-to-face meeting will fix many misunderstandings you might have between the two of you.
-You can always seek a second opinion, but be aware that another attorney cannot give you legal advice until you receive a letter stating the relationship has been terminated with your current attorney.
+You can always seek a second opinion, but be aware that another attorney cannot give you legal advice until your current attorney releases you and you have a letter stating the relationship has been terminated with your current attorney.

-While you can switch attorneys during any point in your case, it is best to do as much research about the attorney and the law firm prior to hiring them.
+While you can switch attorneys at any point in your case, it is best to research the attorney and the law firm prior to hiring them.
 Ask your friends and family for their opinions, read client reviews and testimonials, and look up the law firm’s ratings on sites like Google or Better Business Bureau.
 Taking the time to thoroughly research attorneys will only benefit you in the long run.

 The Steinberg Law Firm was founded in 1927 by Irving Steinberg.
 The firm has nearly 100 years of experience advocating for injured people and treats each case with the utmost care and attention.
 The firm handles personal injury, workers’ compensation, construction defects, medical malpractice, nursing home neglect, and wrongful death cases.
 Call us today at (843) 720-2800 to schedule a free consultation or fill out our online contact form.